AgoraIO/Docs-Source/flexible-classroom/develop/record-a-class.md

 - `4`: Time out.
 Wait for retry.
 - `5`: Exit the recording when the number of retries reaches the upper limit.

+The clients also receive callbacks that indicate the recording state change in [room properties](../reference/classroom-api#the-recording-state-changes).
 You can further implement your own logic based on the recording state change.

 ## Remove the white screen at the beginning of the recorded file